-SHPS will work towards creating systems that make available school spaces to students, staff, and community members before, during, and after the school day, on weekends, and during school vacations.
+SHPS will work toward creating systems that make available school spaces to students, staff, and community members before, during, and after the school day, on weekends, and during school vacations.
 These spaces and facilities also should be available to community agencies and organizations offering physical activity and nutrition programs.
+Accessibility will be granted as appropriate and within the regulations set by Sacramento City Unified School District, which owns the buildings at 2315 34th Street and 5201 Strawberry Lane.
 School policies concerning safety will apply at all times.